Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Main Results

-For Brualdi-type regions the situation is more complicated.
-For certain reductions the Brualdi-type region of a graph may decrease in size similar to Gershgorin and Brauer-type regions.
-In other cases the Brualdi-type region of a graph may do the opposite and increase in size when the graph is reduced.
+However, for both Brualdi and original Brualdi-type regions the situation is more complicated.
+For certain reductions the Brualdi-type (original Brualdi-type) region of a graph may decrease in size similar to Gershgorin and Brauer-type regions.
+In other cases the Brualdi-type (original Brualdi-type) region of a graph may increase in size when the graph is reduced.
 We give an example of both of these possibilities in section 5.3.
+Following this, we present sufficient conditions under which such estimates improve as the associated graph is reduced (see theorems \ref{impbrualdi} and \ref{bru}).